dedalomarchetti/SEISMO-VRE/README.md

 ---
 ## Scientific contribution

+The scientific application of this software has been presented at:
-This work has been presented at the GNGTS 2025 conference (Bologna, Italy, 11 February 2025) with a poster titled:
-"An inter-disciplinary Virtual Research Environment to study the Amatrice-Norcia Italian seismic sequence 2016" It will be presented at EGU 2025 (Vienna, Austria, 2 May 2025) with a virtual poster titled:
+- the GNGTS 2025 conference (Bologna, Italy, 11 February 2025) with a poster titled: "An inter-disciplinary Virtual Research Environment to study the Amatrice-Norcia Italian seismic sequence 2016"
-"A Jupyter Notebook devoted to a multiparametric investigation of the Amatrice-Norcia Italian seismic sequence 2016-2017" and at ICCSA 2025 under the title:
+- the EGU 2025 (Vienna, Austria, 2 May 2025) with a virtual poster titled: "A Jupyter Notebook devoted to a multiparametric investigation of the Amatrice-Norcia Italian seismic sequence 2016-2017"
-"A multiparametric investigation of an earthquake by a Jupyter Notebook: the case study of the Amatrice-Norcia Italian seismic sequence 2016-2017"
+- ICCSA 2025 with the title: "A multiparametric investigation of an earthquake by a Jupyter Notebook: the case study of the Amatrice-Norcia Italian seismic sequence 2016-2017"

 ## Collaborators
-The collaborators of this work are:

 Dedalo Marchetti (1), Daniele Bailo (1), Giuseppe Falcone (1), Jan Michalek (2), Rossana Paciello (1), Alessandro Piscini (1)